IAS Resources

 3. Direct election of Chairperson at the village level

-4. Indirect election of the Chairperson at the intermediate and at the
+4. Indirect election of the Chairperson at the intermediate and at the district level

 Which of these statements are correct?